withastro/astro/packages/integrations/sitemap/README.md

 ### i18n

-To localize sitemap you should supply the integration config with the `i18n` option.
+To localize a sitemap you should supply the integration config with the `i18n` option.
 The integration will check generated page paths on presence of locale keys in paths.

 `i18n` object has two required properties: